 Type of Breed

 Additionally, the type of breed is also crucial.
-Let’s take a moment to list the 10 most hyper breeds, in alphabetical order:
+Let’s take a moment to list the 15 most hyper breeds according to AKC.org, in alphabetical order:

 - Australian shepherd

 - English Springer Spaniel

 - German Shepherd

 - Miniature Pinscher